-This type of error does not indicate bad media or dirty tape heads; those would cause a tape hard error or a disk ECC uncorrectable hard error.
+This type of error does not indicate bad media or dirty tape heads; those would cause a tape hard error.

 3.5 Error Messages From the System Errors that occur while running the operating system are sometimes an annoyance and sometimes a catastrophe.
 Depending on the problem, the system will either react gracefully by informing you and continuing, or it will crash in a PANIC state.
 Recovering From a PANIC It is difficult to know what causes a system crash.
 The software just gets to an operational dead-end and shuts down.
 A PANIC code is usually reported; it may or may not offer significant help.
-In this situation two things can be helpful: 1.
-Assuming your system once did work, look at what you have recently changed.
+In this situation two things can be helpful: Assuming your system once did work, look at what you have recently changed.
 You may have changed something significant when installing the new peripheral.
 It could be something in the new GEN or a serious BMC conflict.
 Have you modified user software?
 Has something in the computer environment changed: temperature/humidity or a new electrical system?
 Try to narrow down, focus your suspicions and eliminate possibilities.
 2. If you suspect that one of the devices in the system has a hardware problem, it is beneficial to run diagnostic tests.
 Data General's MVSYSTEMX works on the system as a whole.
 Individual subsystems can be tested using a Reliability program such as Zetaco provides with its products.
 Using MVSYSTEMX This test is valuable to run because you don't need to involve your operating system (which may help to eliminate variables in trouble-shooting the problem) and it tests all the hardware.
 It is like a mini operating system.
 Refer to the system user documentation for instructions on how to run MVSYSTEMX and interpret its error messages.

 Using CONTEST The primary purpose of Data General's CONTEST, which is a diagnostic tool that runs under the operating system, is to test the disk drive.
-If you are dealing with a panic situation, you will have to bring up your operating system.
-To test the disk portion of the controller using CONTEST, your current directory must reside on the disk unit to be tested.
-For example, if the SCZ-5 is a data disk whose LDU name is DATA1, "DIR" over to DATA1 and type CONTEST.
-Your searchlist must include :UTIL.
-CONTEST also tests the primary tape device if the tape is an MTJ device.
+However, CONTEST also tests the primary tape device if the tape is an MTJ device.
 If you have an MTA, MTC, or an MTD drive enabled for your system, you will not be able to run an MTJ device under CONTEST.
 Even if you have an MTJ as the primary tape device, you will not be able to run an MTJ secondary device.
 The only solution to this limitation would be to have a special version of the system, with only the driver of tape device you want to test enabled.
 This may be more bother than it is worth.
 System Error Without PANIC Crash When the system is able to read error status from a function it is performing, report it, and continue, you will have a better chance of determining what the problem is.
 For one thing, the device code of the device in an error state is reported.
 Quite often the error can be the fault of another device.
 For example, if a high priority BMC device has a high burst rate configured with a low break count, other devices may have difficulty getting on the bus and will report errors.
 Changes may have to be made to both device configurations.
 The error reported from the system may take a cryptic form.
 It may be a CB status or a PIO status taking the form of an octal number.
 Use Section 3.51 to help decipher these.